 After the test

-your heartbeat (peripheral pulse) can be felt may be marked with a pen.
+The place in your hands and feet where your heartbeat (peripheral pulse) can be felt may be marked with a pen.
 Your pulse may be checked before and after the angiogram.

 How It Feels